neiled/rogue/README.md

 Map Generation
 ==============

-Generate X rooms in 2d space with no relation to each other except.
+Generate X rooms in 2d space with no relation to each other except their plane.
+Generate relative neighbour graph of all points.
+Carve out all paths on the grid (use A* to generate path from point to point).
+Convert Y points at random into a room where the point is the centre of the room.
+Carve out the rooms.